 Supervising Cook II John Boatwright and Food Manager Leonard Benson prepared the menu.

-One of Fitzgerald’s sermons had a profound effect on the bishop and is another example of how inmates observed Thanksgiving.
-Fitzgerald recounts his experience in his book, “California Sketches,” first written in 1879 and expanded in 1894.
+One of Fitzgerald’s sermons had a profound effect on the bishop and is another example of how prisons observed Thanksgiving.
+Fitzgerald recounts his experience in “California Sketches,” first published in 1879 and expanded in 1894.

 Request for San Quentin sermon